paul-breen/cassava/README.md

   -k K, --tukey-fence-factor K
-                        factor to multiply IQR by in Tukey's rule -O, --hide-outliers   don't show outliers on stats plots -v, --verbose         emit verbose messages
+                        factor to multiply IQR by in Tukey's rule -O, --hide-outliers   don't show outliers on stats plots -P PLOT_OPTS, --plot-options PLOT_OPTS
+                        options for the plot, specified as a simple JSON object
+  -S, --scatter-plot    set plot options (see -P) to produce a scatter plot -v, --verbose         emit verbose messages
 ```